 This is a three-stanza poem that is separated into sets of five lines or quintains.
 Each of these stanzas follows a distinct rhyme scheme, parts of which connect from quintain to quintain in ‘Arrivals, Departures.’
 The lines conform to a pattern of ABBAC DDCEF FEAAA.
 Regarding the meter, almost every line sticks to the iambic pentameter pattern.
 This means that they contain five sets of two beats.
 The first of these is unstressed, and the second is stressed.

-One of the most important elements of this piece is that of repetition.
+One of the most important elements of this piece is that repetition.
 It is physically present in the text but also implied in the narrative.
 The speaker, and the traveller mentioned in the first stanza, are in a loop.
 They arrive somewhere, are called back to the ship, and depart again.
 Especially for the speaker, there does not seem to be any way out of this process.
-He does not realize he is allowed to stay home and ignore the “call” of the horns.
+He does not realize he can stay home and ignore the “call” of the horns.

 Summary of Arrivals, Departures